xmidt-org/argus/README.md

 This endpoint allows for `GET`, and `DELETE` REST methods to interact with any object that was created with the previous `PUT` request.
-An optional header `X-Midt-Owner` can be sent with the request.
-All requests are validated by comparing the secret stored with the requested record with the value sent in the `X-Midt-Owner` header.
+An optional header `X-Xmidt-Owner` can be sent with the request.
+All requests are validated by comparing the secret stored with the requested record with the value sent in the `X-Xmidt-Owner` header.
 If the header is missing, the "" (empty string) is assigned as the item's owner during item creation.
 A mismatch will result in a "403 Forbidden" error.
 An authorized request may override this requirement, providing an administrative override.
 The method of authorization is not